HomeLatest NewsPolicyIndia’s EV charging future hinges on skilled workforce, not just technology: Mercedes-Benz

 Preferred Source of Google

 As India accelerates its transition to electric mobility, a less visible challenge is emerging: a shortage of skilled people to run the country’s charging infrastructure.
-A recent study of 150 experts across the value chain finds that the success of this shift will depend as much on technicians and operators as it does on vehicles and batteries.
+A recent study of 150 experts across the EV value chain finds that the success of this shift will depend as much on technicians and operators as does on vehicles and batteries.

 The charge point operator, or CPO, is at the centre of this challenge.
-These are the workers install, operate and maintain charging stations.
+These are the workers who install, operate and maintain charging stations.
 Without them, charging hubs risk falling into disrepair or failing to meet user expectations.
 At present, the number of public chargers has risen sharply from 451 in 2021 to more than 16,000 by mid-2024 but the workforce to keep them running has not kept pace.

 Advertisement